 Europe

-Europe hosts the largest forex market, with London accounting for 38% of global turnover ($2.93 trillion daily in October 2023).
+Europe hosts the largest forex market, with London accounting for 38% of global turnover ($2.93 trillion daily, based on recent reports).
 Brokers in Cyprus (CySEC) and the UK (FCA) dominate, benefiting from MiFID II compliance, which ensures transparency and investor protection.

 Top European Brokers by Volume